Build

 Digital trust puts humans first

-To rebuild this trust, we must put humans – and the things that are important to them – at the centre of every digital interaction.
-Doing this we ensure people understand and control the information they provide online (and they don’t leave it to ‘digital deities’ like tech giants, banks, and other companies).
+To rebuild this trust, we must put people – and the things that are important to them – at the centre of every digital interaction.
+To do this we need to ensure that people understand and control the information they provide online (and that they have a meaningful choice about how data about them is handled by ‘digital deities’ like tech giants, banks, and other companies).

 We need to empower trusted interactions.
 We must allow people to easily share only what they need to share, with who they choose, when they choose, and with verification built in.